 LinkedIn, you are a very powerful professional tool, but social networking dynamics suck.

-I wrote this post a while ago, but I recently discovered the concept of the failure resume, so I’ve changed the title from My biggest fuck-ups to My Failure Resume, and I’m going to start with my most resounding failures both as a data scientist and in my most recent management position.
+I wrote this post a while ago, but I recently discovered the concept of the failure resume, so I’ve changed the title from My Biggest Fuck-ups to My Failure Resume, and I’m going to start with my most resounding failures both as a data scientist and in my most recent management position.
 Here they are:

 Top DS Failures: